Menu

 The cost of setting up a Lifetime Mortgage can be high, depending on a few variables.
 Some of the fees you’re likely to encounter include:

-Due to the high cost of equity release schemes, it is advantageous to compare the whole market, taking into consideration the costs overall rather than just the interest rates.
+Due to the high cost of equity release schemes, it is advantageous to compare the whole market, considering the costs overall rather than just the interest rates.

 Problematic future refinancing of your property

 As equity release schemes are designed for long-term borrowing, considering how much you want to apply for from the outset is worthwhile.
-Refinancing will be more complicated once you have a loan in place, as it’s secured against your property.
+Refinancing will be more complicated once you have a loan, as it’s secured against your property.

-Without planning for potential future financing needs, you could find yourself having difficulty refinancing your home because you don’t own 100% equity.
+Without planning for potential future financing needs, you could have difficulty refinancing your home because you don’t own 100% equity.

 The Types Of Equity Release Schemes